jmb-ops/jmb-ops/README.md

-# ITFortress
+# Jason B.
-👋 Hello I’m Jason, owner of [ITFortress](https://sites.google.com/view/itfortress/home) At ITFortress, we specialize in providing exceptional IT services in cybersecurity, web development, and software development.
-Our mission is to empower your business with innovative and secure technology solutions.
-- check out my repositories below for some coding examples!
+👋 Hello I’m Jason, owner of [ExeTrace](https://www.exetrace.com/).

-## Contact us
+## Contact me
-we still respond to codefortress4@gmail.com new email to come soon!

-codefortress4@gmail.com
+j.bain.exetrace@gmail.com

-## About Us
+## About Me
-ITFortress is founded by an IT professional with a strong educational background and hands-on experience:

 ### Education:
 Associate Degrees in Cybersecurity and Computer Systems from Rio Hondo.

-Current Studies: Pursuing a Bachelor's in Cybersecurity and Information Assurance at WGU (Junior Year)
+Current Studies: Pursuing a Bachelor's in Cybersecurity and Information Assurance at WGU (Senior Year)

 ### Certifications:
-CompTIA A+ Certification
+CompTIA A+

-### Our Services:
-- Cybersecurity: Vulnerability assessments and internet facing linux web server EDR services.
-- Web Development:
-  Crafting Responsive, Visually Appealing Websites Tailored Solutions for Small Businesses and Individuals
-- Software Development:
-  Efficient and Reliable Software Solutions
-  Expertise in Python, C, PowerShell, Bash, HTML, and CSS

-### Don't forget to check out some of my repositories below!
-or, view our website ITFortress by clicking [HERE](https://sites.google.com/view/itfortress/home)
+CompTIA Network+
+CompTIA Security+
+CompTIA IT Operations Specialist
+CompTIA Secure Infrastructure Specialist

 <!---
 jmb-ops/jmb-ops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.